geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And wilt thou leave me," sigh'd the weeping fair,
 " In this dark realm of anguish and despair?"

-" Leave thee !"
+" Leave thee!"
 Aurelio cried, " bereft of thee,
-" The realms of light would boast no charms for me !
+" The realms of light would boast no charms for me!
 " I call thee hence, a Sylph's pure joys to share
 " In those bright fields of empyrean air."
 760

-" Stay !" said the king, in whom Aurelio's tale
+" Stay!" said the king, in whom Aurelio's tale
 Wak'd a faint hope again to claim the Veil,
 " Dar'st thou, a Sylph, and hence my mortal foe^
 " Thus venture thro' the hostile realms below,
 " E'en in my presence dare to own the offence,
-" And hope to pass unmark'd, unpunish'd hence ?— -
+" And hope to pass unmark'd, unpunish'd hence?— -

 T .0